|Menangle (Camden Park) Gate Lodge c2009 (MPHM)|

 Today (together with the lodge at the entrance near Camden) provides evidence of the former extent of the estate (one of the most significant colonial properties in Australia) as well as demonstrating the architectural embellishments thought appropriate to large estates in the late 19th century.

-The building also has aesthetic significance as an attractive and largely intact example of a "Arts and Crafts" style estate cottage in the region and also for its associations with the architectural firm of Sulman & Power, which designed many buildings on the estate and in the adjacent Menangle Village.
+The building also has aesthetic significance as an attractive and largely intact example of an "Arts and Crafts" style estate cottage in the region and even for its associations with the architectural firm of Sulman & Power, which designed many buildings on the estate and in the adjacent Menangle Village.

-The cottage's aesthetic qualities are further enhanced by its attractive rural setting and siting adjacent to the remains of the original Estate gates and driveway.
+The cottage's aesthetic qualities are further enhanced by its attractive rural setting and sitting adjacent to the remains of the original Estate gates and driveway.

-The gables have timber battening and the north gable covers a small porch with timber lattice work and frieze, while the eastern gable projects on brackets.
+The gables have timber battening, and the north roof covers a small porch with timber latticework and frieze, while the eastern gable projects on brackets.

 Beneath the east gable is a corbelled bay window with a small panel at the top.
-The doors have small pane transom lights.
-The three panel, half-glazed front door is off a small porch at the south east corner.
+The doors have small-pane transom lights.
+The three panel, the half-glazed front door is off a small porch at the south-east corner.

 On the gables are plaques bearing (different) coats of arms and the mottos "FESTINA LENTE" (to the east) and "FIDE ET OPERA" (to the north).